A

 This morning you came for breakfast.

-A rare occasion for you were always travelling,
+occasion for you were always travelling,

 going somewhere,